simonesilvestroni/m2m-website/_posts/2023-07-06-human-connection.md

 tags:
   - 'internet'
   - 'personal'
-description: 'Taking time off my day to reach out to strangers who were kind to me on the internet.'
+summary: 'Taking time off my day to reach out to strangers who were kind to me on the internet.'
 syndication: true
 syndicate:
   - name: IndieNews